Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Postpartum depression risk

-Deficiency signs: Extreme fatigue, weakness, pale skin, shortness of breath, dizziness, cold hands and feet, brittle nails, and unusual cravings (pica—craving ice, dirt, or non-food items).
+Deficiency signs: Extreme fatigue, weakness, pale skin, shortness of breath, dizziness, cold hands/feet, brittle nails, unusual cravings (pica—craving ice, dirt, or non-food items).

-Food sources: Red meat, poultry, fish, fortified cereals, beans, lentils, spinach, and tofu.
-Animal sources (heme iron) are absorbed much better than plant sources (non-heme iron).
+Food sources: Red meat, poultry, fish, fortified cereals, beans, lentils, spinach, tofu.
+Animal sources (heme iron) absorbed much better than plant sources (non-heme iron).

 Absorption tips: Take iron with vitamin C to enhance absorption.
-Avoid taking with calcium supplements, dairy, coffee, or tea (which inhibit absorption).
+Avoid taking with calcium supplements, dairy, coffee, or tea (inhibit absorption).

 Supplementation: Most prenatal vitamins contain 27 mg iron.
-Some women need additional supplementation if they become anemic, but this should only be done under medical supervision as excessive iron can cause constipation, nausea, and other side effects.
+Some women need additional supplementation if they become anemic, but this should ONLY be done under medical supervision as excessive iron can cause constipation, nausea, other side effects.

-Important note: Have your iron levels (hemoglobin, ferritin) checked during pregnancy, typically at your first prenatal visit and again in the third trimester.
+Important: Have iron levels (hemoglobin, ferritin) checked during pregnancy, typically at first prenatal visit and again in third trimester.

 Calcium: Building Baby's Bones

-Why it's critical: Your baby's skeleton is entirely formed from calcium you provide.
-If dietary calcium is insufficient, your body will pull calcium from your bones to supply your baby—protecting the baby but depleting your bone density and increasing your long-term osteoporosis risk.
+Why it's critical: Baby's skeleton entirely formed from calcium you provide.
+If dietary calcium insufficient, your body pulls calcium from your bones to supply baby—protecting baby but depleting your bone density and increasing long-term osteoporosis risk.

-Recommended intake: 1,000 mg daily during pregnancy (same as non-pregnant adult women, though needs may be higher for teenagers)
+Recommended intake: 1,000 mg daily during pregnancy (same as non-pregnant adult women; needs may be higher for teenagers)

 Consequences of deficiency: